COVID-19 vaccines at UCLA

 What is the status of classes and instruction?

-- Winter 2020 update: In response to guidelines issued by the Los Angeles County Department of Public Health at the recommendation of the campus COVID-19 Response and Recovery Task Force, UCLA will continue with the plans put in place for fall, offering remote-only instruction for the winter quarter, with the exception of a handful of in-person or hybrid courses that provide training for students preparing for essential workforce jobs.
+- Spring 2021 update: In response to guidelines issued by the Los Angeles County Department of Public Health at the recommendation of the campus COVID-19 Response and Recovery Task Force, UCLA will continue with the plans put in place for winter, offering remote-only instruction for the spring quarter with the exception of a limited number of in-person or hybrid courses necessary to train students for essential workforce positions.
 Read the full message.

 - Schools and academic departments will provide a wide range of remote courses to ensure that all students have access to the classes they need to make progress toward their academic degrees.

 Is student housing available for 2021?

 - On-campus housing will remain limited to: (1) Students who have no alternative housing options and whose current housing does not provide a safe and appropriate environment or does not provide sufficient accommodations under the Americans With Disabilities Act; (2) student-athletes participating in on-campus training and conditioning; and (3) students enrolled in the small handful of in-person or hybrid courses being offered who do not have alternative local housing options.

 - More information on winter quarter housing is available on UCLA Housing’s COVID-19 information page.

 - Residence hall occupancy is limited to one student per bedroom, and undergraduate apartments are limited to two students per bedroom.

 - Certain buildings have been set aside for isolation of students who test positive for COVID-19 or who were in close contact with someone who tested positive and are required to quarantine.